-LANOXIN is indicated in the management of certain supraventricular arrhythmias, particularly chronic atrial flutter and fibrillation.
+Digoxin is indicated in the treatment of certain supraventricular arrhythmias, particularly chronic atrial flutter and fibrillation.

-Dosage and Administration
+4.2 Dosage and Administration

-The dose of LANOXIN for each patient has to be tailored individually according to age, lean body weight and renal function.
+The dose of digoxin for each patient has to be tailored individually according to age, lean body weight and renal function.
 Suggested doses are intended only as an initial guide.
+The score is used to split and facilitate swallowing but not to divide the tablet into equal doses.

-The difference in bioavailability between injectable LANOXIN and oral formulations must be considered when changing from one dosage form to another.
+The difference in bioavailability between injectable digoxin and oral formulations must be considered when changing from one dosage form or brand to another.
 For example if patients are switched from oral to the i.v. formulation the dosage should be reduced by approximately 33 %.